violoctecia/schedule-parser-college-kktd/readme.md

 This project parses college schedules and makes them easily accessible for students, teachers, and parents.

 ### Problem
 Every week, students and teachers receive a large XLSX file with the schedule for the current week.
 Viewing it on mobile devices is inconvenient.
+You can see example `uploads/example.xlsx`.

 ### Solution
 The project automatically: